 Meet a few members of our team…

-Melanie Kitchener – Senior Consultant
+Melanie Kitchener – Principal Consultant

 Melanie leads Coffey’s work on communication evaluations and has managed or contributed to about 50 evaluation projects.
 Melanie’s expertise lies in the design and implementation of research methods to evaluate the effectiveness and efficiency of communication activities intended to raise awareness, inform, generate debate or support behaviour change.
 Melanie has an MBA from Henley Business School and post-graduate and UK Chartered Institute qualifications in marketing.
 She is a native English speaker and knows Dutch, French and German.
 She enjoys swimming, reading and summer, and has two primary school age children.